-The Southern Windermere Trail will now be known as the West Windermere Way as the eventual aim of the route is to create a mainly off-road route along the western shore of Windermere between Newby Bridge and the Ferry line.
-This will then link to the existing Windermere West Shore Way between Ferry House and Wray Castle.
+The West Windermere Way is a mainly off-road route along the western shore of Windermere between Newby Bridge and the Ferry line, linking to the existing Windermere West Shore Way between Ferry House and Wray Castle.

 The new route will follow the lakeshore in some areas, but will also head away from the lake to key visitor attractions.
 Some of the route already exists as public footpaths.
 This project will include building new sections as well as upgrading some existing paths.